THS Logo Text Black

 Stage Two: Itching and Peeling

 Your job during this stage: Avoid picking and scratching.
 If you find that it’s impossible to resist, try lightly tapping the area with your fingertips.
-Resume cleaning and applying lotions as directed by your tattoo professional.
-Continue to avoid soaking in any water!
+Resume cleaning and applying lotions, as well as avoiding friction, soaking, and sunlight.

 tattoo aftercare ointment